 The three lemmas above are the introduction rule and the two elimination rules associated with conjunction.
-An introduction rule for a logical symbol (e.g., \land) is a lemma whose conclusion has that symbol as the outermost symbol.
+An introduction rule for a logical symbol (e.g., $\land$ ) is a lemma whose conclusion has that symbol as the outermost symbol.
 Dually, an elimination rule has the symbol in an assumption.
-For each logical symbol, the introduction rules tell us what we need to provide in order to justify a proposition with that symbol as the outermost position, whereas the elimination rules tell us what we may infer from such a proposition.
+For each logical symbol, the introduction rules tell us how to prove a proposition with that symbol as the outermost position; by contrast, the elimination rules tell us how we must have proved such a proposition.

-In the above proof, we apply the introduction rule associated with \land to prove the goal \vdash b \land a, and we apply the two elimination rules to extract b and a from the hypothesis a \land b.
+In the above proof, we apply the introduction rule for $\land$ to prove the goal $\vdash$ b $\land$ a, and we apply the two elimination rules to extract b and a from the hypothesis a $\land$ b.
+It may sound strange that we eliminate $\land$ in $\vdash$ b $\land$ a by using a so-called introduction rule.
+The terminology is backward because our proofs are backward.

 Question marks can also arise in goals.
 They indicate variables that can be instantiated arbitrarily.
-In the middle of the proof above, right after the tactic apply and.elim_right, we have the goal a b : Prop, hab : $a \land b \vdash ?m_1 \land b$
+In the middle of the proof above, right after the tactic apply and.elim\right, we have the goal a b : Prop, hab : $a \land b \vdash ?m_1 \land b$

-The tactic exact hab matches ?m_1 (in the target) with a (in hab).
+The tactic exact hab matches ?m\1 (in the target) with a (in hab).
 Because variables can occur both in the hypothesis or lemma that is applyd and in the target, in general the procedure used to instantiate variables to make two terms syntactically equal is called unification.
 Matching is a special case of unification where one of the two terms contains no variables.
 In practice, goals with variables are rare, so Lean's unification usually amounts to matching.

-(Incidentally, whenever $?m_variables$ appear in goals, additional subgoals will also appear, with the type of each $?m_variable$ as a subgoal (e.g., $\vdash Prop$).
+(Incidentally, whenever $?m_variables$ appear in goals, additional subgoals will also appear, with the type of each $?m_variable$ as a subgoal (e.g., $\vdash Prop$ ).
 These confusing subgoals are merely a reminder that we will have to instantiate the $?m_variables$ with a term of the right type.
 We can usually ignore them.
 As soon as the variable is instantiated, typically when we solve another subgoal, its associated subgoal also goes away.)

 In Lean, unification is performed up to computation.
-For example, the terms $(\lambda x, ?m)$ a and b can be unified by taking ?m := b, because $(\lambda x, b)$ a and b are syntactically equal up to β -conversion.
+For example, the terms $(\lambda x, ?m)$ a and b can be unified by taking ?m := b, because $(\lambda x, b)$ a and b are syntactically equal up to $\beta$ -conversion.

-The following is an alternative proof of the lemma and_swap:
+The following is an alternative proof of the lemma and\swap: